OpenTranslationBible/open-bible/en-GB/53.2 Thessalonians/md/2-thessalonians-01.md

 ## 2 Thessalonians 1:1

-Paul, Silvanus, and Timothy,
+From Paul, Silvanus, and Timothy,
-To the church of the Thessalonians in God our Father and the Lord Jesus Christ:
+to the church of the Thessalonians who are in God our Father and the Lord Jesus Christ:

 ## 2 Thessalonians 1:2